 Simply mandating new structures in student support or curriculum will rarely achieve meaningful change in everyday attitudes and behaviors.
-Forward-looking colleges leverage their hubs as part of the change process, and professional learning leaders increasingly see themselves as agents of learning-focused institutional change.
+Forward-looking colleges leverage their hubs as part of the change process, and professional learning leaders increasingly see themselves as agents of learningfocused institutional change.

 The field of professional learning has generated its own research literature; together with the professional community available through organizations like the POD Network and ATD, this literature offers new opportunities to strengthen campus work.
 Professional learning networks support the work of faculty and staff who lead PLHs, helping to make programming increasingly sophisticated.
-Where hour-long workshops and mid-semester course feedback programs).
+Where hour-long workshops and Creating the Future of Faculty Development, "is a key strategic lever for ensuring instructional quality and supporting institutional change."
+As the profile of professional learning has grown, campuses (and some statewide systems) have begun to recognize its strategic potential.
+Increasingly, hubs are called on to support institutional initiatives.
+PLH leaders are joining ATD core teams, bringing expertise in learning-focused brown bags were once the norm, faculty at many institutions now enjoy opportunities to meet monthly over the course of a semester or academic year, engaging with their peers in collective inquiry through FLCs and Reflective Practice Groups similar to those used at Purdue and Monroe Community College.
+Hubs frequently support faculty development through peer coaching and one-on-one consultations, and faculty can find just-intime support throughout the academic calendar (e.g., informal mid-semester course feedback programs).
 The NLC Framework translates this research into Good Practice Principles that your PLH can employ to good effect as it becomes a force for change on your campus.